No Tags Found!

 Dear Diwakar,

-I would not suggest you to quit without doing the complete handover for the following reasons.
+I would not suggest quitting without completing the handover for the following reasons.

-Firstly, only you know what activities you were handling and the status of the same.
-For a person who replaces you, they will have to reinvent the wheel.
+Firstly, only you know what activities you were handling and their status.
+A person replacing you would have to reinvent the wheel.

-Secondly, if the management agrees to let you go, they may put a condition that you will have to help them out whenever they need your assistance as the handover is not completed by you.
-In this case, you won't be able to do justice to the new job you are going to take up.
+Secondly, if management agrees to let you go, they may require you to assist them whenever needed since the handover is not completed.
+This could prevent you from doing justice to the new job you are about to take up.

-Thirdly, if you are a confirmed employee or have signed any letter of agreement wherein the notice period is mentioned, you may be categorized as an absconding employee which would affect your career adversely.
-If there are any pre-employment reference checks conducted at your prospective employer, you would only end up in problems.
-I suggest you request the new employer to give you an extension so that you could complete your notice period and then join the new firm.
+Thirdly, if you are a confirmed employee or have signed a letter of agreement mentioning the notice period, you may be categorized as an absconding employee, which could adversely affect your career.
+If pre-employment reference checks are conducted by your prospective employer, you could face problems.
+I suggest requesting the new employer for an extension so you can complete your notice period before joining the new firm.

-You may write to me in case you need any further help in this regard.
+You may write to me if you need any further help in this regard.

 Arun